dnsmirnov/php-openstack/README.md

     - openstack.keystone_host="127.0.0.1" # IP address keystone host
     - openstack.user_port=5000 # Request port
     - openstack.admin_port=35357
-6. Restart php-fpm or apache2 service ( who are using )
+6. Restart php-fpm or apache2 service ( depends on what you use )
 7. Check phpinfo(); for openstack module is running

 Module functionality: